Averydimbulb79/mike_editor/README.md

 • Ctrl/Cmd + Alt + ] → Expand all
 • Ctrl/Cmd + Alt + [ → Collapse all

+### Export
+• Ctrl/Cmd + S → Open export chooser

 ---

-## Version 7.4 Highlights

-This version focuses on usability, visibility, and structural clarity.

-### Major Improvements
-• Functional outline expansion and collapse
-• Deep hierarchy support in outline
-• Layout reset system
-• Zoom system with persistence
-• UI density control
-• Improved keyboard shortcuts

-### Demo Experience Upgrade
-• Default document now showcases all features
-• Users can immediately test:
+## Built-In Demo Document

+The default demo document is meant to do real work, not just fill empty space.

+It is used to test:

+• preview rendering
-  • outline behaviour
+• outline hierarchy
-  • list handling
 • Mermaid rendering
+• print page breaks
-  • formatting tools
+• export presets
+• long-form document behaviour

+This makes the example document both a feature showcase and a practical debugging surface.

 ---

-## Roadmap Direction

-### v7.x (Stabilisation Phase)
-• Expand toolbar to full document editor capability
-• Improve insertion tools and formatting controls
-• Enhance outline filtering and navigation
-• Strengthen document state management

-### v8 (Next Phase)
-• Real-time WYSIWYG editing (no split view)
-• True document surface rendering
-• Drag-and-drop layout elements
-• Advanced formatting controls
+## What Makes It Different

+MME prioritises document integrity over raw syntax editing.

+It aims to combine:

+• Word-like structure awareness
+• Markdown flexibility
+• browser simplicity
+• print/export reliability

+The goal is not just to edit Markdown.

+The goal is to produce documents that hold together properly.

 ---

+## Usage

+1. Open the HTML file in your browser
+2. Start with the built-in demo or create a new document
+3. Use the ribbon and top controls to format and structure content
+4. Preview in real time
+5. Export using the preset chooser
+6. Print with cleaner output formatting

+---

+## Project Direction

+### v7.x Focus
+The v7 series is about stabilising the editor foundation and making the app behave like a reliable document tool.

+Focus areas include:

+• toolbar expansion
+• stronger formatting controls
+• cleaner export flows
+• more robust state handling
+• better preview and print fidelity

+### v8 Direction
+Planned future direction includes:

+• more direct WYSIWYG-style interaction
+• richer document-surface editing
+• stronger visual formatting controls
+• broader editor functionality

+---

 ## Philosophy

-MME is built on a simple idea:

-Markdown is not just text.
+Markdown is not just raw text.

 It is a document system.

-And a document should:
+And a document system should:

-• look good
+• look clean
 • behave predictably
+• preview correctly
-• export cleanly
+• export properly
-• scale with complexity
+• scale to more complex writing

----

-## Usage

-1. Open the HTML file in your browser
-2. Start writing or use the demo document
-3. Use the ribbon to format and insert elements
-4. Export or print with clean formatting
+MME is built around that premise.

 ---